Find out about COVID-19, COVID-19 vaccines, and Mayo Clinic patient and visitor updates.

 Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia.
 See more conditions.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Other seasonal causes of higher blood pressure include weight gain and decreased physical activity in winter.
-If you have high blood pressure already, continue to monitor your blood pressure readings as the seasons change and talk to your doctor.
-Your doctor may recommend changing the dose of your blood pressure medication or switching to another medication.
-Don't make any changes to your medications without talking to your doctor.
+Other seasonal causes of higher blood pressure include the weight gain, salty foods often eaten during the holidays and decreased physical activity that are common in winter.
+If you have high blood pressure already, continue to monitor your blood pressure readings as the seasons change and talk to your health care provider.

-Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.
+Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.

 A single copy of these materials may be reprinted for noncommercial personal use only.
-"Mayo," "Mayo Clinic," "MayoClinic.com," "EmbodyHealth," "Enhance your life," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.
+"Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.